JasmineOuO/MeaningfulNonsense/src/pages/blog/27-07-2020-solace-part-3-two-faced.md

 But a terrifying scream tore me away from the feeling and my head snapped back.
 There were distinct shots of guns being fired.
 My mind felt like it was short-circuiting, unable to grasp the situation properly until I heard something hit the ground next to me.
 I flinched hard in shock before looking down at what had just fallen down.

 The sight made me choke up as the reality of what was going on began to settle in.
 My knees only shook as they fell to the floor while trembling hands reached out to touch the limp body lying before me.
-I could feel something wet and sticky on the person’s shirt before noticing the dark crimson blood pooling around his body.
+I could feel something wet and sticky on the person’s shirt before noticing the dark crimson blood pooling around their body.

 *Shit.*

 I shot up faster than my body was prepared for, and my vision was immediately swarmed with black dots.
-But I violently shook them away as I tumbled away from the body before me.
+But I violently shook them out as I tumbled away from the body before me.
 Then, I started to run.

 There was a stampede of bodies crashing into each other as chaos filled the room.
 Frantically, I pushed past the crowd as my eyes searched around for Grayson.
 I didn’t realize I was screaming his name until I heard my name being screamed as well.
 I barely turned towards the sound before a hand shot out and roughly pulled me to the ground.